 - Gather information.
 If possible, take pictures at the scene, of your vehicle, of your injuries, and of the other vehicle or vehicles involved.
 Get the contact information of witnesses and emergency personnel that arrive at the scene.

 - Do not apologize or admit fault.
 Even if you think you may have been wholly or partially to blame, only a thorough investigation of the collision will determine its true cause.
 Admitting fault or saying that you are sorry may be used against you as you pursue compensation in the future.

 - Do not sign anything.
 You may receive numerous documents in the mail from your insurance company after an auto accident.
 Do not sign anything or give a recorded statement without first consulting an attorney.
 This can help you avoid saying or doing anything that could jeopardize your ability to pursue maximum compensation.

 - Talk to an attorney.
-Representing auto accident victims across North Carolina and South Carolina, we at Crumley Roberts are prepared to listen to your concerns.
+Representing auto accident victims across North Carolina, we at Crumley Roberts are prepared to listen to your concerns.
 We can offer insight that applies to your specific case and will be happy to answer your questions.
 You can count on our passion for doing what’s right and putting our clients’ needs first.